HCSL Publications

 Comment

-The Task Group: Analytical Performance Specifications based on Outcomes of the European Federation of Clinical Chemistry and Laboratory Medicine has proposed the program Relation as a tool 'that could help us inform our clinicians, guideline developers and the IVD industry about the impact of analytical performance on test accuracy and clinical decisions' (Horvath AR, Bell KJL, Ceriotti F, Jones GRD, Loh TP, Lord S, Sandberg S, et al. "Outcome-based Analytical Performance Specifications: Current Status and Future Challenges."
+The Task Group: Analytical Performance Specifications based on Outcomes of the European Federation of Clinical Chemistry and Laboratory Medicine has proposed the above program as a tool 'that could help us inform our clinicians, guideline developers and the IVD industry about the impact of analytical performance on test accuracy and clinical decisions' (Horvath AR, Bell KJL, Ceriotti F, Jones GRD, Loh TP, Lord S, Sandberg S, et al. "Outcome-based Analytical Performance Specifications: Current Status and Future Challenges."
 Clinical Chemistry and Laboratory Medicine.
 2024;62(8):1485-1493.
 DOI: 10.1515/cclm-2024-0125).

 snapsot of the program